 The Company's directors and executives who are employed by the Company are at their free will whether to subscribe to the Company's Provident Fund.
 According to the Company's policy and employee wanted to establish the provident fund to provide welfare and guarantee for employees when they resign, become the disable, retire or die or resign from the Fund.
 The fund was officially set up under the name "Provident Fund of Charoong Thai Wire & Cable Public Company Limited which is already registered".
 According to the Fund's regulation, 5% of monthly salary of the employee member will be deducted and delivered to the Fund each month as contribution while the Company will pay contribution for each member at the same rate.
-As of 31 December 2021, the Company's Provident Fund had 461 members and the accumulated fund was equal to 148.47 million baht.
-The Company paid contributions for its executive director and executives for the sum of 1.26 million baht in 2021and 1.22 million baht in 2020 and paid contribution for its employees for an amount of 6.72 million baht in 2021.
+As of 31 December 2022, the Company paid contributions for its executive director and executives for the sum of Baht 1.41 million in 2022 and Baht 1.26 million in 2021 and paid contribution for its employees for an amount of Baht 6.52 million in 2022.